Government Future Financing 2030 Program Signs A Cooperation Agreement With DIGITIZE For Investment And Technology Co.

-(MENAFN- GlobeNewsWire - Nasdaq) CAIRO, Jan.
-13, 2025 (GLOBE NEWSWIRE) -- Mr. George Matharu, President of Elite Capital & Co.
-Limited, announced today that the Government Future Financing 2030 Program has signed a Cooperation Agreement under the new EXIM + Finance System with DIGITIZE for investment and technology Co.
-(Egyptian Exchange: EGX70 – DGTZ.CA)
+CAIRO, EGYPT, January 14, 2025 /EINPresswire / -- Mr. George Matharu, President of Elite Capital & Co.
+Limited, announced today that the Government Future Financing 2030 Program has signed a Cooperation Agreement under the new EXIM + Finance System with DIGITIZE for Investment and Technology Co.
+(Egyptian Exchange: EGX70 – DGTZ)

 “Government Future Financing 2030 Program (Exclusively Managed by Elite Capital & Co.
 Limited) has signed an EXIM + Finance System Cooperation Agreement in the ICT solutions and engineering services sector with one of the most important and leading specialists in the Egyptian industry, DIGITIZE for Investment and Technology Co., after holding negotiations since July 2024, which culminated in this exceptional event,” Mr. George Matharu said.